 Not only does the film tell a more intelligent story than what we are used to in a Bond film and a more focused one than in Quantum of Solace, but the film also takes the time to build on what Casino Royale’s and finally make the longest-running film series feel like an ongoing story rather than a group of unconnected films with the same main character. helping the audience to feel more emotionally invested in the character and why Bond isn’t the dinosaur that everyone thought.

 With Roger Deakins at the helm with the cinematography you know you’re in for a treat, making every shot feel like a work of art and bringing every location to life, which is no mean feat given that the film travels all over the world from Istanbul to London to Macau to Shanghai and eventually the Scottish Highlands.

-Finally the performances.
+Finally, the performances.
 Daniel Craig once again proves the doubters wrong, myself included, giving a thoughtful, poignant and nuanced portrayal of the famous character.
 Dench is once again a delight and offers a much more interesting and detailed take on M, while Ralph Fiennes, Ben Whishaw, Albert Finney and Naomie Harris all do well with what they are given.
-And what to say of Bardem, who not only steals every scene he is in but also leaves a lasting impresion as this damaged and intriguing villain, who might just be my favourite Bone Villain to date.
+And what to say of Bardem, who not only steals every scene he is in but also leaves a lasting impression as this damaged and intriguing villain, who might just be my favourite Bone Villain to date.

-In summation, Skyfall can be watched as a stand-alone film and may not feel like traditional Bond movie for fans of the earlier movies, but Sam Mendes has worked hard to bring the franchise back from mediocrity and should be commended for his strong direction and aiming to make a film that’s better than just a Bond movie, if I was in charge of the Star Wars films, Mendes would be top of my list for the next film.
+In summation, Skyfall can be watched as a stand-alone film and may not feel like a traditional Bond movie for fans of the earlier movies, but Sam Mendes has worked hard to bring the franchise back from mediocrity and should be commended for his strong direction and aiming to make a film that’s better than just a Bond movie, if I was in charge of the Star Wars films, Mendes would be top of my list for the next film.